-One independent audit was completed during the compliance reporting period.
+No independent audits were completed during the compliance reporting period.
+One independent audit was completed in the previous reporting period.

 5 Incidents

 Further to any incident reporting requirements under Transport's Environmental Incident Procedure, Condition A37 requires environmental incidents that cause or threaten to cause material harm and which may or may not be or cause a non-compliance to be immediately reported to the Planning Secretary.
 Subsequent notification is then required in accordance with Condition A38 and Appendix B of the Ministers approval.